-The school discourages trolley bags as it poses danger to the children when they move up and down the staircase.
+The school discourages trolley bags as it poses a danger to the children when they move up and down the staircase.
 For single session schools, the students will keep most of their textbooks and workbooks in school.
 Their school bags should not weigh more than 3 kg.
 They should bring only the necessary.

 Our school journey starts from now.
 While there is no examination for P1 and P2, their first mini test will start in the 2nd term.
 More excitements and new experiences approaching us.
 Daddy, let’s brace up and look forward to our new challenges!